QwikDev/astro/README.md

 ## Contributing

-We'd love for you to contribute!
 Start by reading our [Contributing Guide](https://github.com/QwikDev/astro/blob/main/contributing.md).
-It's got all the info you need to get involved, including an in-depth section on how the integration works under the hood.
+It includes how to get involved, and an in-depth section on how the integration works under the hood.

-There's also a `qwik-astro` channel in the builder.io discord to discuss API changes, possible ideas to the integration, and other cool stuff. 😊
+## Help

+If you're stuck, reach out in the Astro discord or the [Qwik discord](https://discord.gg/p7E6mgXGgF), which has a dedicated [qwik-astro](https://discord.com/channels/842438759945601056/1150941080355881080) channel.
+Problems directly related to the integration can be created [as an issue](https://github.com/QwikDev/astro/issues).

 ## Credits